MarianoJT88/PD-Flow/README.txt

 depth images - 16 bit monochrome in PNG, scaled by 5000.
 Resolution of VGA or QVGA
                Clue: Use cv::Mat image_name(height, width, CV_16U) and
                      cv::imwrite(filename, image_name) to store them.
                      Multiply the real depth by 5000.

-The algorithm convergence is set to a fixed number of iterations at each level, which increases with the level resolution.
-You can change it at your convenience by modifying the variable num_max_iter[].
+The algorithm convergence is set to a fixed number of iterations at each level of the coarse-to-fine scheme, and depends on the amount of levels and the level itself.
+If necessary, it can be changed by modifying the variable num_max_iter[].

 The number of Threads and Blocks that the GPU utilizes is also set to a fixed value.
 You can adapt it to your own device (GPU) to get the best performance.
 In any case, the number of threads should be higher than 25.